Group Contractions via Infinite-Dimensional Lie Theory: Lie group contractions in germ groups

 \section{Lie group contractions in germ groups}

 In this section we consider the global version of the quotienting process giving rise to Lie algebra expansions, considered in the previous section.
-For technical reasons, we will only cover the İnönü--Wigner special case, leaving the general case for future work.
+For technical reasons, we will only cover the \.{I}nönü--Wigner special case, leaving the general case for future work.

 The setting in this section will be as follows: \begin{setup} Throughout this section $G$ will be a Banach Lie group with Lie algebra $\g = \Lf(G)$.
 Further $H \subseteq G$ will be a Lie subgroup with Lie algebra $\h = \Lf(H) \subseteq \g$. \end{setup}